KRFOSS/kali-docs/general-use/metapackages/index.md

 kali@kali:~$ kali-tweaks
 ```

 From here we will navigate into the "Metapackages" tab.
-Now we just select which metapackages we want and then we cant hit "Apply" then "OK" and finally supply our password.
+Now we just select which metapackages we want and then we can hit "Apply" then "OK" and finally supply our password.

 ## System